google/xls/docs_src/tools_quick_start.md

 $ ./bazel-bin/xls/visualization/ir_viz/app --delay_model=unit --preload_ir_path=/tmp/simple_add.ir
 ```

-This starts a server on the local host port 5000 by default, so you can access
+This starts a server on localhost port 5000 by default, so you can access
 it from your machine as `http://localhost:5000` in a web browser.